 The Center for Sports Medicine at Children's Mercy is among the nation's premiere sports medicine programs and is specifically focused on caring for the student-age athlete.

 Why Pediatric Sports Medicine?

-Our team of sports medicine specialists understand the growing bodies of student athletes.
-Injuries to children and adolescents can be very different from those experienced by older patients and our team of specialists is able to provide care that meets these unique needs.
+Our team of sports medicine specialists understand the growing bodies and minds of student athletes.
+Injuries to children and adolescents can be very different from those experienced by adults and our team of specialists are uniquely trained to provide care that meets these unique needs.
 We are one of only a handful of programs in the country that provides a comprehensive approach to care, for a full range of youth sports injuries.

-- Shoulder: Dislocations, mult-directional shoulder instability, labral tears, rotator cuff strains, AC separations, and Little League Shoulders.
+Dislocations, mult-directional shoulder instability, labral tears, rotator cuff strains, AC separations, and Little League Shoulders.
 Read about Children's Mercy and how it helped two teammates on their road to recovery.

-ACL injuries, sprains, meniscal tears, Osteochondritis Dissecans (OCD), patella dislocations, and patellofemoral knee pain
+ACL injuries, sprains, meniscal tears, Osteochondritis Dissecans (OCD), patella dislocations, and patellofemoral knee pain.

 The Center for Sports Medicine is proud to partner with several organizations in the Kansas City area.
 We provide athletic training services for student-athletes across the area.
 We also are working to improve youth health through our partnership with Sporting Kansas City.